 I’m now officially in my mid to late ’30s.
-I was struck to realise that I have been left school for 20 years this year!
+I was shocked to realise that I have been left school for over 20 years!
 I was born in the ’80s but grew up in the ’90s.
-My parents divorced in the part of the ’90s which saw my ‘homemaker’ Mum suddenly find herself a single parent, with bills, two children under 10 and no income.
+My parents divorced in the part of the ’90s which saw my ‘homemaker’ Mum suddenly find herself a single parent, with bills, two children under ten and no income.
 It got me thinking about the pros and cons of flexible working.

-Bless my Mum, she’d left school at a time when secondary moderns were at the forefront of education and she left school with no qualifications.
+Bless my Mum, she’d left school at a time when secondary moderns were at the forefront of education, and she left school with no qualifications.
 If you wanted flexible hours around school childcare (before the likes of after-school clubs), you worked in retail, care or cleaning.
-My mum dabbled in all three pretty much most of my childhood.
+My Mum dabbled in all three pretty much most of my childhood, taking minimum wage jobs to feed us.

 Being Asked to Return to Work

-I actually spent what should have been time enjoying my daughter, being pressured to return to work.
+I spent what should have been time enjoying my daughter, being pressured to return to work.
 I’d been off three months when the first email arrived.
 Office drama, new director, when was I thinking of returning?
 Geez, I don’t know in six months?!
-But it didn’t end there and they piled on so much pressure that I gave in and returned when she was five months old.
-I wasn’t ready, there is a lot more to the story concerning my return, I will not bore you now!
-But I struggled…majorly.
+But it didn’t end there, and they piled on so much pressure that I gave in and returned when she was five months old.
+I wasn’t ready; there is a lot more to the story concerning my return.
+I will not bore you now!
+But I struggled majorly.

 Flexible Working Now